Truck Accident Lawyers

-Every year, nearly 500,000 large vehicle (known as tractor-trailers or "semis") are involved in trucking accidents in the United States.
-Approximately 5,000 of these truck collisions result in fatalities, and more than 100,000 result in serious personal injury.
+Every year, nearly 500,000 large vehicle (known as tractor-trailers or "semis") are involved in accidents in the United States.
+Approximately 5,000 of these collisions result in fatalities, and more than 100,000 result in serious personal injury.
 In fact, one out of every eight traffic fatalities is caused by an accident involving a large truck.

 - Driver fatigue

 - Use of drugs and alcohol by the driver

 - Improper maintenance

 - Lack of following the federal trucking laws and regulations

 What are the Federal Laws That Govern Tractor-Trailer Drivers

 A commercial motor carrier is an individual who drives a vehicle across state lines when the vehicle: (1) weighs 10,001 pounds or more; (2) has a gross vehicle weight rating or gross combination weight rating of 10,001 pounds or more; (3) is designed or used to transport 16 or more passengers (including the driver) not for compensation; (4) is designed or used to transport 9 or more passengers (including the driver) for compensation; or (5) is transporting hazardous materials in a quantity requiring placards.